EPC-MSU/EPCboot/README.md

 For build this program you need
 **on Linux** - go to src subdir and run commands:

-    $ cmake .
+    $ cmake
     $ make

 **on Windows** - use CMake-gui for Windows and create project for Microsoft Visual Studio 2013.
 (https://www.johnlamp.net/cmake-tutorial-3-gui-tool.html)

-Open the project.
-Select some debugging or release version of the project we will build.
+Open the project and build.
-Correct project properties:

-`epcboot -> Properties-> Configurations Properties-> Linker-> General-> Additional Library Directories`

-and add the path $(OutDir).
-Build.

 This program launch from console, and write LOG to stderr.